trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 Memory monitoring
 """""""""""""""""

-When using the Delta Lake connector you need to monitor memory usage on the coordinator.
+When using the Delta Lake connector, you need to monitor memory usage on the coordinator.
 Specifically monitor JVM heap utilization using standard tools as part of routine operation of the cluster.